jjbailey/browse/README.md

 - Probably US-centric
 - Can be confused by lines with non-printable characters
 - Tabs mapped to spaces
+- Command-line completion is non-functional when input to browse is a pipe
-- File completer does not suggest binary files
+- File completion does not suggest binary files for browsing